GoogleCloudPlatform/microservices-demo/kustomize/components/container-images-registry/README.md

 - components/container-images-registry
 ```

-You can locally render these manifests by running `kubectl kustomize .`.
+You can (optionally) locally render these manifests by running `kubectl kustomize .`.
 You can deploy them by running `kubectl apply -k .`.